MGRiv/FinaleProjecte/README.md

 	6/1
 		Michael-Fixed character collisions
-		Tony-going to another location works, but works terribly Goals
+		Tony-going to another location works, but works terribly

+	6/2

+		Tony-basic algorithm will work, if the maps were more consistent Goals

 	Fully functioning movement w/ animation & Interaction system w/ NPC's